pace-neutrons/Horace/documentation/smg/07_windows_anvil_node.md

 The batch file currently is running in the scheduler so is started as soon as the windows machine is up.
 It tries to restart the job every file minutes in case job script crashes.

+To be able to run the batch file successfully, one needs to specify full path to the package in the scheduler (autoselected when choosing "browse" in Action->New(Edit)->Program/script) and (**IMPORTANT**) define the folder where the script needs to start in.
+E.g. if the batch file is: *D:\Jenkins\startup_anvil.bat*, **Start in (optional)** field of the scheduler has to be set up to *D:\Jenkins*.
+Otherwise, the Jenkins job would finish (pretending successfully) without giving any error messages.

 The batch file supposed to be run in scheduler or as a service as soon as the Horace Build job setup is completed.